santhoshkumarcbe/taskmanagement/README.md

 ## Project Summary

 Task Management and Colloboration Tool is a Spring Boot-based system that simplifies manager-contributor task management and collaboration.
-It provides RESTful API endpoints for creating, assigning and monitoring tasks, user authentication, and collaboration.
+It provides RESTful API endpoints for creating, assigning and monitoring tasks, and collaboration.

-The application is built on a solid foundation, utilizing Spring Boot and MySQL for data storage, and it follows best practices for clean code, separation of concerns, and secure user data handling.

 ### Acknowledgments